 Go Stargazing at the top of Mauna Kea

-The project starts in December with construction scheduled to start in January 2019.
+The project began in December 2018 with construction scheduled to start in January 2019.
 The planned improvements include a new paved parking lot, entry and exit lanes to the parking area, a new greenhouse for native plants and the removal of an old structure.
 We expect the project to take about six months.

-All About the Mauna Kea Stargazing Program at the Visitor Information Station
+All About the Mauna Kea Stargazing Program

-Free and open to the public, the stargazing program is sponsored by the University of Hawaii and is held every Tuesday, Wednesday, Friday, and Saturday evenings beginning at 6:00 PM.
+Free and open to the public, the Mauna Kea stargazing program is sponsored by the University of Hawaii and is held every Tuesday, Wednesday, Friday, and Saturday evenings beginning at 6:00 PM.
 Those who venture up the slopes of Mauna Kea are advised that only 115 vehicles can be accommodated at any given time, so once the parking lots are full, late comers will be turned away.

 Kicking things off with an informational documentary at 6:00 PM, guests learn about Mauna Kea, the history of the mountain, and the importance to both the scientific community and to Hawaiian culture.
 At the conclusion of the video, volunteers set up telescopes and guests are encouraged to take a closer look at the heavens above.
 Once it gets dark enough, the star tour begins and staff members point out notable features in the sky using a laser pointer.